Please select the term you wish to apply.

-- What is something new you’ve learned in the past year given the social changes that have occurred within the U.S. and around the world (pandemic, racial inequality, health disparities, etc.)?
+- What is something new you’ve learned in the past two years given the social changes that have occurred within the U.S. and around the world (pandemic, racial inequality, health disparities, etc.)?

-- What is something you learned in the past year that has changed your outlook?
+- What is something you learned in the past two years that has changed your outlook?

-- What is something you have learned from someone else’s perspective in the past year?
+- What is something you have learned from someone else’s perspective in the past two years?

-The application deadline for Fall term is November 8th.
+The application deadline for Winter term is February 23rd, 2024.

-After the deadline passes, the Honors faculty and staff will review the applications and decisions will be provided before the end of the semester.
+After the deadline passes, the Honors faculty and staff will review the applications and decisions will be provided before Fall 2024 course registration opens.

 251 Chrysler Center

 Ann Arbor, MI 48109-2092

 8:30 AM – 12:00 PM EST